jonsimonsen/webaoa/README.md

 -Fixed the visibility of image text and links by giving them an opaque background instead of a transparent one.
 -Fixed grids to include a header and more easily accept additional items (getting the same height as the previous ones).
 -Changed css rules for browser widths below 600px.
 Seems ok except that the images for DREIS services have been removed completely in small browsers.

+v0.5: Planning to experiment with JQuery.
+-Under development...